 When the cold weather sets in, it’s important to keep your home warm and ventilated to avoid condensation and damp, but at the same time, it makes good sense to be mindful of usage not only for the sake of the environment, but your wallet too!

-To help you reduce your energy consumption this winter, we’ve pulled together our 5 top tips for how to use energy wisely in the winter period.
+To help you reduce your energy consumption this winter, we’ve pulled together some top tips for how to use energy wisely in the winter period.

-Even if you are on one of our Bills Inclusive Tenancies, remember that the Fair Usage Policy applies, so it’s always a good idea to think twice about how you can save energy this winter.
+If you are on one of our standard Bills Inclusive Tenancies, remember that the Fair Usage Policy applies, so it’s always a good idea to think twice about how you can save energy this winter.
 However, even if you are on a Premium Package – with unlimited energy – it’s still a good idea to do your bit for the environment.

 Back to news